 To apply for admission as a transfer student you must:

-- Send official transcripts to demonstrate a 2.25 GPA or better with a minimum of 30 transferable quarter credits (or 20 transferable semester credits) from an accredited college or university.
+- Send official transcripts to Office of Admissions demonstrating a 2.25 GPA or better with a minimum of 30 transferable quarter credits (or 20 transferable semester credits) from an accredited college or university.
 Applicants with less than 72 quarter or 60 semester transferable college credit hours must submit an official high school transcript.
 This is due to recent federal financial aid requirements.

 - Successfully complete a minimum of two courses in the sciences, social sciences, or humanities; and